Pre-General Availability Draft: 2017-08-19

 To measure performance, consider the following factors:

 Whether you are measuring the speed of a single operation on a quiet system, or how a set of operations (a “workload”) works over a period of time.
 With simple tests, you usually test how changing one aspect (a configuration setting, the set of indexes on a table, the SQL clauses in a query) affects performance.
 Benchmarks are typically long-running and elaborate performance tests, where the results could dictate high-level choices such as hardware and storage configuration, or how soon to upgrade to a new MySQL version.

 For benchmarking, sometimes you must simulate a heavy database workload to get an accurate picture.

 Performance can vary depending on so many different factors that a difference of a few percentage points might not be a decisive victory.
 The results might shift the opposite way when you test in a different environment.

 Certain MySQL features help or do not help performance depending on the workload.
 For completeness, always test performance with those features turned on and turned off.
-The two most important features to try with each workload are the MySQL query cache, and the adaptive hash index for
+The most important feature to try with each workload is the adaptive hash index for

 This section progresses from simple and direct measurement techniques that a single developer can do, to more complicated ones that require additional expertise to perform and interpret the results.